College of Arts and Sciences

 |Resources:||Curriculum Vitae [pdf]|

 My research primarily focuses on maritime technologies in the United States in the nineteenth century.
 In particular, I am interested in the scientific policy and practice of the United States Lighthouse Establishment between the creation of the United States Constitution and the American Civil War.
 My research has won fellowships from the Consortium for the History of Science, Technology, and Medicine; the Mercurians special interest group of the Society for the History of Technology, the Linda Hall Library, the Rakow Research Library at the Corning Museum of Glass, and the Institute for Humane Studies.
-My scholarship has reached an international audience in The Northern Mariner / Le marin du nord, and local audiences in the Maryland Historical Magazine, MdHS News, and online with the California State Military Museum.
-An article on the quest for a universal maritime signal code has been accepted fro publication by the South Carolina Historical Magazine.
-I am a member of the Society for the History of Technology (SHoT), the North American Society for Oceanic History (NASOH), the National Maritime Historical Society, and the Southern Association for the History of Medicine and Science (SAHMS).
+My scholarship has reached international audiences most recently in The Northern Mariner / Le marin du nord, The Journal of Glass Studies, and the South Carolina Historical Magazine.
+I have been an invited speaker at the Portland Greater Landmarks in Maine and the National Lighthouse Museum on Staten Island in New York to share my research on maritime technologies.
+I am a member of the Society for the History of Technology (SHOT), the History of Science Society (HSS), the North American Society for Oceanic History (NASOH), and the National Maritime Historical Society.

-I am currently working on turning my dissertation into a book.
-The manuscript’s working title is The Fresnel Affair: Science and Technology in the United States Lighthouse Establishment, 1789 - 1852.
+I recently completed a translation of a French text on the history and building of a museum scale model of the C.S.S.
+Hunley which the author hopes to publish here in the United States.
+I am also currently writing my first book, tentatively titled The Fresnel Affair: Science and Technology in the United States Lighthouse Establishment, 1789 - 1852.
 This manuscript will place the United States’ adoption of the Fresnel lighthouse lens in the proper context of nineteenth-century science and technology rather than the currently romanticized narrative geared toward popular audiences.
-In addition to the book project, I volunteer annually to judge the National History Day competition in South Carolina.
-I serve as a counselor for the Boy Scouts of America for their history related merit badges and I annually assist in scoring the Advanced Placement (AP) United States History exams taken by high school juniors and seniors.
+In addition to the book project, I am working on an article chronicling the American Flint Glass Workers strike in 1904.